 - Duty to Defend Wording

-- Insurance company is obligated to defend the association if there is a potential claim (better than the duty to indemnify).
+- If there is a potential claim the insurance company is obligated to defend the association.
+This is better than the duty to just indemnify.

 - Property Manager Coverage

 - Includes the property manager as an employee, just like an officer or director.

 Premiums for D&O policies can vary widely based on claims history, number of units, and number of board members.
 However, for condos under 50 units with a clean claims history, pricing usually starts under $1,000 for $1 million in coverage.
 Many different insurance companies provide D&O coverage, but when it comes to associations, it’s more of niche space.
 Large national & international carriers, such as Aspen Specialty, C.N.A., Great American, Liberty Mutual, Philadelphia, Travelers, & USLI offer insurance coverage through insurance agents such as Insurance Resources.